Here are some old photos from random audits, with some commentary on the good and the bad in each situation.

 Lots of rock and metal here.

+From Saskatchewan, this photo shows a pretty organized operation.
 Obviously very tight procedures for the feller buncher are in place.
 The site is a bit bare of residual, although it likely meets a minimum distribution requirement.
-SIte disturbance in Ontario.

 Note the lack of barber poles.
 The stripped signs that show drivers that they are on a bridge.
+Easy in summer, not so much in winter.

 This is an example of the trouble it was causing.
 Note how wide the trail is, and how it is now using more than one track.